plentymarkets/docs-raw/plentyInterface/Accounting.md

 </pre>

-Get a standard VAT configuration by location ID
+Get a standard VAT configuration of an accounting location

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$locationId</td>
-        <td>The ID of the location</td>
+        <td>The ID of the accounting location</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/string">string</a></td>
         <td>$startedAt</td>
-        <td>The date in the W3C format from when the vat configuration is valid</td>
+        <td>The date when the VAT configuration went into effect.
+The date is in W3C format.</td>
     </tr>
 </table>